-If you're already tired from lack of sleep, or are experiencing a dip in energy levels in general, the rollercoaster ride of sugar highs and lows isn't going to help.
-By opting for healthier snacks, you can help maintain blood sugar levels and limit weight gain.
-Here's our tips on how to give up sugar.
+If you're already tired from lack of sleep - thanks for that, menopause - or are experiencing a dip in energy levels in general, the rollercoaster ride of sugar highs and lows isn't going to help.
+By opting for healthier snacks, you can help maintain blood sugar levels and limit the menopause weight gain caused by hormonal changes.

 Adding omega-3 rich foods to your diet such as oily fish, including salmon, tuna and sardines, is another way to eat healthier.
 If you can't get fresh fish, remember to check the salt content in the tinned variety as it is often quite high.
 Too much salt in your diet could bring on hot flushes, night sweats and contribute to dry skin.
 Not sure what to cook?
 See gransnetters' favourite family-friendly fish and seafood recipes to get you started.

 If you must have your morning kick, consider swapping coffee or tea for antioxidant-rich matcha green tea for a slow release boost with less of the jitters.